eliseo-juan/cabify-challenge-android/README.md

 I feel very confident with compose, I think it greatly reduces development times, and it allow to reuse views in a super easy way.

 ### Composable Architecture for Navigation
 Being honest, that's new for me.
-In other prohects I'm using compose, but always wrapped in fragments, with their own navigation and lifecycle.
+In other projects I'm using compose, but always wrapped in fragments, with their own navigation and lifecycle.
 This Tech-test is the first time I have the opportunity of experiment with navigation between compose views.
 My requirements for this research was:
 * Easy navigation between modules.
 * Navigation as decoupled as posible.
 * MVI-friendly.

 I'm very happy with the solution I've found:
 * `NavigationManager` has ` MutableStateFlow<NavigationCommand>` listened from `MainActivity`, and every call will be forwarded to navigation to other view using [Jetpack Compose Navigation](https://developer.android.com/jetpack/compose/navigation)

-## Decisions for this Tech test:

-## Libraries
+# Libraries

 I want to explain a bit about the libraries I used in this project and how: